eCook Meal

 SMOOTH MASH

-When the butternut is cooked through and caramelised, remove from the oven and place ½ in a bowl.
+When the Butternut is cooked through and caramelised, remove from the oven and place ½ in a bowl.
 Mash with a fork or potato masher until smooth and add to the risotto.
 Stir through ¾ of the cheese until melted and evenly distributed.
 Season to taste and remove from the heat.

 JUST ONE MORE THING…